-Solid Waste Management Grant Program
+Solid Waste Management Grants

 The Solid Waste Management (SWM) Grant Program provides funds to organizations that will work to reduce or eliminate pollution of water resources and improve planning and management of solid waste sites in rural areas.